johnzw/AI-for-game-2048/README.md

 the 2*2 AI engines is based on array.data file.
 The user-interaction part of the game is powered by python package [curses](https://docs.python.org/3.3/howto/curses.html#user-input).
 And most part of the code of the game are referenced in [here](https://www.shiyanlou.com/courses/368)(it's online course website, you may have to sign up to check out more)

+###test on current 2048 AI in RL-ish but definitely not RL algorithm
+After running realGameAI.py for hours, I have collected some data to evaluate the performance of different exploring levels ranging from 2 to 8.
+And here they are.

+![win_ratio][/record/win_rate.png]
+![avg_score][/record/avg_score.png]
+![avg_highscore][/record/avg_highscore.png]

+Due to the unacceptable low speed of the algorithm with exporing level more than 9, I can only test the AI with exploring level as shown above.
+But all these exporing level with satifying running speed yield really unstatifying performance.
+There is no one winning more than 50%.
+And this is nothing but bad.

+But one interesting phenomena is that the performance seems reach highest at the level 6 with respect to the range of 2 to 8.
+And this is counter intuitive to me because AI should have been smarter when exploring deeper of the game state. well, it looks that there is some myth over here.

 ####All in all, it is still in progress